civilcomments/RMT4k/README.md

 soldering equipment on the dining table), to the folks at [RedBearLab](http://redbearlab.com) for the awesome Blend Micro and BLEController example app, to Dave and Andy at [SuperFab](http://www.superfabpdx.com) for the CNC routing, and, of course, to the wonderful people at [TED](http://www.ted.com), for encouraging all kinds of making.

+## Whoa, this is way too complicated!

+Yeah, like I said, this was a fun learning project for me.
+If you're not fired up to build this from scratch, which is probably a sign of good mental health, [Revolve Robotics](https://revolverobotics.com) sells a commercial tabletop product that looks pretty great, for $500 plus tablet.

 ## Hardware overview